censorship-no-archive/ceno2-testbed/README.md

 This test is being run every 8 hours in the testbed and it reports as ``nat_detection_test``.

+#### Visualization

+The simplest visualization consists of just reporting the frequency of each type of address mapping and filtering:

+  - Percentage of mapping types over time.
+  - Percentage of filtering types over time.

+If testing for UPnP was enabled, restricting results to those where UPnP was actually active may help visualize

 <!-- Local Variables: -->
 <!-- fill-column: 80 -->
 <!-- End: -->